Atlas-Nirav/Atlas-Standard/docs/01_Vision/Vision.md

 Engineering knowledge should become living knowledge.

+---

-5. The Atlas Vision
+# 6. The Atlas Vision

-Atlas exists to create the world's first Engineering Intelligence Operating System.
+Atlas exists to build the world's first Engineering Intelligence Operating System.

 Not another drawing application.